GraczBezNicku/TKInfo/README.md

 # Default Config Options
 ```
+  t_k_info:
   is_enabled: true
   # Displays damage dealt to the target
   display_damage: true
+  # Lets players report team dammagers / killers.
+If teamKillerNotifier is on true, reports can be used as an early warning.
+  can_report: true
+  # Will notify the entire server on OnRoundStart about a player who has done {maxNotifierDamage} or has recivied {maxNotifierReports}.
+  team_killer_notifier: true
+  # If canReport is enabled, on every OnWaitingOnPlayers a notification will appear, reminding people that they can report!
+  report_reminder: true
+  # Length of reportReminder
+  report_reminder_length: 20
+  # If teamKillerNotifier is set to true, this is the limit needed to broadcast about a player.
+(It will loop and display the highest report number)
+  max_notifier_reports: 10
   # If someone gets team damaged beyond limit it will alert people with tkinfo.modalert permission
   mod_alert: true
   # people with tkinfo.modalert permission will only see the notification when they're dead if this is set to true.